metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 {{< figure link="/images/posts/ai-sandbox/vs-code-ssh5.jpg" width="" alt="Clicking on Open shows a list of available directories" >}}

-For some reason, the authentication flow doesn't work for me through the user interface :( To work around that issue, I manually get a Claude API key and set it as an environment variable in the VM:
+In contrast to the CLI tool, the authentication flow did not work through the user interface, and I had to set the `ANTHROPIC_API_KEY` environment variable:

-- Add a new key via https://console.anthropic.com/settings/keys
+- Create a new key via https://console.anthropic.com/settings/keys
 - Edit `.bashrc` and set the env var:

 ```bash